Fast and Furry-ous

 Fast and Furry-ous is a 1949 Warner Bros.
 Looney Tunes cartoon, directed by Chuck Jones and written by Michael Maltese.
 The short was released on September 17, 1949, and stars Wile E. Coyote and the Road Runner, in their debut.

 This was the debut of the Coyote/Road Runner pairing and set the template for the series, in which Wile E. Coyote (here given the mock genus/species name in faux-Latin Carnivorous Vulgaris) tries to catch the Road Runner (Accelleratii Incredibus) through many traps, plans and products.
 In this first cartoon, not all of the products are yet made by ACME.

 The title is a play on the expression "fast and furious".

 Plot

 When Wile E. Coyote first tries to stab the Road Runner with a knife, he realizes he's not fast enough to outrun the Road Runner, therefore he comes up with an idea to trap the Road Runner using his wit, which was no match for Road Runner's speed and quick wit.
-After eleven more ideas fail, Coyote hears Road Runner's signature "beep beep" from afar and decides to ambush him head on with and axe, only to find out that it was the sound of a bus's horn.
+After eleven more ideas fail, Coyote hears Road Runner's signature "beep beep" from afar and decides to ambush him head on with an axe, only to find out that it was the sound of a bus's horn.
 Road Runner is seen in the back of the bus and closes the curtain of the bus's rear window to end the cartoon.